cloud-scalable-webapp/cloud-infra-terraform/README.md

 15. Adds an A record to Route53 hosted zone so that the domain points to EC2 public IP address
 16. Creates a CloudWatch log group named "csye6225"
 17. Creates a CloudWatch log stream named "webapp" under the aforementioned log group to store the application logs
+18. Creates a load balancer security group for the load balancer and ingress rules to allow ingress traffic on port 443 globally
+19. Creates a load balancer to distribute traffic across instances created by the autoscaling group
+20. Creates a launch template and an auto scaling group with minimum, desired and maximum EC2 instaces as 1,1 and 3 accordingly.
+21. Encrypts EBS volumes and RDS instances using AWS CMK

+* Command to import the SSL certificate to AWS ACM through CLI: aws acm --profile=demo import-certificate --debug --certificate fileb:///Users/admin/Downloads/SSL/demo_clokesh_me.crt --certificate-chain fileb:///Users/admin/Downloads/SSL/demo_clokesh_me.ca-bundle --private-key fileb:///Users/admin/Downloads/SSL/demo.clokesh.me.key

 ## Prerequisites
 1. Install terraform on your local system